vitalg93/Go-REST/README.md

 # Get Fibonachi Slice
-The REST API service on Golang, which has one method-which returns a slice from the Fibonacci sequence from the indices `x` to `y`
+The REST API service on Golang, which has one method-which returns a slice from the Fibonacci sequence from the indices `x` to `y`.
+Code have tests.

 ## Input parameters
 `x`, `y` - the integer ordinal indices of the Fibonacci sequence